Our youngest dancers wear a branded LDPA minis T shirt, with leggings / trackies and light trainers / sandshoes / plimsoles.

 Our Musical theatre students wear a black, branded polo shirt, with any black bottoms and black dance trainers or light trainers.

 This is line with the IDTA's uniform policy for Musical Theatre exams

-Our younger beginners in Ballet and Tap, up to and including Primary Grade, wear a pale pink Skirted leotard ( not stick out tutu ), with pink ballet shoes and socks, and black tap shoes.
-Prices start at £2 for ballet socks, through to £10 for skirted leotards and £15.50 for tap shoes
+Our younger beginners in Ballet and Tap, up to and including Primary Grade, wear a pale pink soft Skirted leotard ( not stick out tutu, skirt at waist please), with pink ballet shoes and socks (no tights until high school unless it is winter), and black tap shoes with heal and toe taps.
+Prices start at £2 for ballet socks, through to £6-12 for skirted leotards and £15.50 for tap shoes

-Boys wear white branded T shirt, with black shorts, white socks, balck ballet shoes and tap shoes
+Boys wear white branded T shirt, with black shorts, white socks, black ballet shoes and tap shoes

 On progression to Grade 1, our students earn the right to wear dark pink.
 Leotards and skirts must now be separates as skirts are not permitted for ballet exams from grade 1.